nicola-deb/software-testing-portfolio/README.md

 [IT Specialist DataBases](https://www.credly.com/earner/earned/badge/4b27d3ed-1459-4238-91d6-683f0493f2ac)

 ## Automation Coding Project

-[Automation Project](https://github.com/nicola-deb/qa-testing-portfolio/tree/main/test-automation) - This is a practical project where I use automation to test login, withdrawal and deposit features of a Banking Web Application.
+This is a practical project where I use automation to test login, withdrawal and deposit features of a Banking Web Application.

 Within the [cypress-script](https://github.com/nicola-deb/qa-testing-portfolio/tree/main/test-automation/cypress-script) folder, you will find a test script that uses the Cypress front-end testing tool, based on JavaScript.
 Cypress' architecture allows tests to run directly inside the browser, which enables a faster execution of test results.